AckeeCZ/nodejs-cookbook/Code Quality.md

 #### Basic structure of project

-We haven't invented wheel, we used the known approaches that was succesfully invented and tested in many applications.
+We haven't invented wheel, we used the known best practicec.

 ```
  |->app